 I absolutely love that those potato waffles are Candida diet friendly and almost oil-free (just a little is used to grease the silicone waffle forms).

-I didn’t intend to create pizza flavored potato waffles, but it just happened – after adding garlic, onion, oregano and sundried tomatoes it was pizza flavor all over 🙂 The crispy crust tasted cheesy even without using any nutritional yeast.
+For your information, I didn’t intend to create pizza flavoured potato waffles at all, but it simply happened.
+It’s because after adding garlic, onion, oregano and sun dried tomatoes it was pizza flavour all over 🙂 The crispy crust tasted cheesy even without using any nutritional yeast.

-My hubby was especially happy with those gluten-free potato waffles and declared them to be the best thing ever 🙂 As the potato waffles have enough flavors themselves, they go so well with plain soy yogurt that kind of soothes them a bit.
+My hubby was especially happy with those gluten-free potato waffles and declared them to be the best thing ever.
+As the potato waffles have enough flavours themselves, they go so well with plain soy yogurt that kind of soothes them a bit.

 One thing I love about these vegan gluten-free potato waffles is that they require a lot less hands-on time than pancakes.
 The total time is more or less the same in both cases, but with waffles you get to do whatever you need to do while they spend time baking or cooling.

 If you don’t have silicone waffle forms, try using waffle maker instead.
 Alternatively, you can also make pancakes using my gluten-free potato waffles’ batter.

 Please tag me in social media whenever you try one of my recipes and leave me a comment bellow if you have any questions!
 I’d love to see your creations!
 Instagram @thenutriplanet and Facebook @nutriplanet.health.hubPrint

 I’ve baked so many pancakes over the past few months that I felt I needed a change.
 As I also craved for something savoury I decided to bake vegan gluten-free potato waffles that are also Candida diet friendly and almost oil-free (just a little is used to grease the silicone waffle forms).

 - 550g (19.4oz) water